AbdulrhmanGoni/mecha_agent/README.md

 docker container on your machine like this :point_down:

 ```
-dev_server_container is running on port http://localhost:10000
+dev_server_container is running on http://localhost:10000

-dev_database_container is running on port http://localhost:5432
+dev_database_container is running on http://localhost:5432

 dev_ollama_container doesn't listen to any port

-dev_vector_database_container is running on port http://localhost:6333
+dev_vector_database_container is running on http://localhost:6333

-dev_prometheus_container is running on port http://localhost:9090
+dev_prometheus_container is running on http://localhost:9090

-dev_grafana_container is running on port http://localhost:4444
+dev_grafana_container is running on http://localhost:4444

-dev_object_storage_container is running on port http://localhost:9001
+dev_object_storage_container is running on http://localhost:9001
 ```

 Lastly, You need to run the following command to download the Large Language